Force over Distance: Chapter 28

 That surprised a small smile out of her.
 “Good.”

-“All right,” Young said, scraping the last of the paste out of his bowl.
-“You want to ‘organize’ this feasibility assessment?”
+Young scraped the last of the paste out of his bowl.
+“You wanna ‘organize’ this feasibility assessment?”

 “Sure.
 She checked her watch.
 Let’s aim for 1430?”